Frequently Asked Questions

 The Step 5 "Instructor-in-Training" or "IIT" Program

 For advanced sailors only, specifically those students who have had significant exposure to racing and/or cruising and aspire to become instructors.
 IITs must apply by February to be considered for selection into the summer IIT program.
 The selection process is competitive, with a written application, an in-person interview and a sailing skills check.
 The program is NOT limited to past Courageous students.
+Click here for more information about the IIT Program.

 Is my child ready for Step 3: Intermediate Sailing?